CAST-genomics/haptools/docs/formats/haplotypes.rst

    * - V
      - Variant

+Each line type (besides #) has a set of mandatory fields described below.
+Additional "extra" fields can be appended to these to customize the file.

 ``#`` Comment line
 ~~~~~~~~~~~~~~~~~~
 Comment lines begin with ``#`` and are ignored.
 Consecutive comment lines that appear at the beginning of the file are treated as part of the header.